sorbet/sorbet/website/docs/tenum.md

 ```

 This defines a [type alias](type-aliases.md) `RedSuits` composed of only hearts
 and diamonds.
-(Contrast this with the type `Suits`, composed of all four enum
+(Contrast this with the type `Suit`, composed of all four enum
 values.)

 ## Defining a subset of an enum